|Posted by powerpopclassics on June 1, 2018 at 11:00 AM|

 It all fell together when Abigail came home from Ole Miss this past spring to see Marie in the high school musical.
 While we were all sitting around talking, Marie broke into a Voca Bella song composed by Leadbelly, “Bring a Little Water, Silvy,” which Abigail also knew.
 They sang it together, and sounded great.
 Then they held out the last note.
 I was knocked out.
 I asked them to hold that note as an "ah" again.
 And then again.
 That’s when it hit me.
 Abigail and Marie needed to be the primary voices behind a wall of backing vocals in “Almost Gone,” layered very much like 10cc’s “I’m Not in Love” or Billy Joel’s “Just the Way You Are.”

 As the song became less punky, the countermelody became more important.
 With an electric piano supporting the song, I tried out styles of several of my favorite keyboardists.
 After playing the initial riff as much like Benmont Tench as possible, I felt that the bulk of the song should be very conservative, like Richard Carpenter.
 Then I thought to myself, “You know, Richard Carpenter would put an oboe in this song.”
 So, I had no choice but to score an oboe part.
 The idea of an oboe caused me to also dig out my vinyl copy of “Life in a Northern Town” by the Dream Academy and study it.
 The ‘80’s timbre of the Dream Academy’s production made me want to add a sustained low synthesizer to the normal bass guitar at the bottom of everything.
-So, in my mind, the instrumentation was set: Electric piano, acoustic guitar, bass, drums, synthesizer doubling the bass, and a zillion layers of backing vocals.
+So, in my mind, the instrumentation was set: Electric piano, acoustic guitar, bass, drums, synthesizer doubling the bass, oboe, and a zillion layers of backing vocals.

 At this point, it was time to play the song for my longtime co-producer, Don Smith.
 Immediately, Don came up with a number of suggestions in order to create space within the song.
 Several unneeded vocal repeats were deleted at Don’s suggestion.
 Instead of those repeats, effective pauses replaced them.
 Don also believed that I needed to be less worried about whether the song would “fit” into any particular concept, and that its length should not be pre-determined.
 Finally, and very importantly, Don practically demanded that I play the acoustic guitar rhythm part a little lazy, almost grunge-like.